Scholarships & Grants

 Making the Most of Your Grant

 The grant money Literacy Texas is offering is a fixed amount, $400 per approved recipient.
-In 2025, there are both early bird and group registration rates to help you maximize your registration – and maybe have some funds left over to put towards other expenses.
+In 2026, there are both early bird and group registration rates to help you maximize your registration – and maybe have some funds left over to put towards other expenses.

 Grant Conditions

-- Complete the post-conference survey.
+4. Complete the post-conference survey.

 That’s it!
-Please take care to fulfill all three conditions, as they’re part of the agreement you enter into when you use a grant for conference attendance, and will affect your eligibility to receive the grant funds you were allocated.
+Please take care to fulfill all four conditions, as they’re part of the agreement you enter into when you use a grant for conference attendance, and will affect your eligibility to receive the grant funds you were allocated.

-The 2025 Annual Survey will be open between March 1 and July 16, 2025.
+• The 2026 Annual Survey will be open between March 31 and July 15, 2026.

-The 2025 post-conference survey will be emailed to each attendee after the conference.
+• The 2026 post-conference survey will be emailed to each attendee after the conference.

 Applying for a Grant